 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of EPAM Systems, Inc. and Asana, Inc. based on the most recent data.
+The table below outlines the strengths and weaknesses of EPAM Systems, Inc. and Asana, Inc., providing a comparative overview for potential investors.

 CriterionEPAM Systems, Inc.Asana, Inc.